ividyon/WitchyBND/NOTES.md

   * This behavior is optional and can be disabled in the configuration screen, or commandline.
 * Detection of file types now tries to avoid filename-based heuristics as much as possible.
 * Added support for TextureArray TPFs introduced in Armored Core VI.
+* Implemented DSMapStudio's TentativeParamType.CSV dictionary for handling Armored Core VI PARAM malfunctions.
 * Updated Paramdex to the newest version from DSMapStudio.
+* Fixed an issue where PARAMDEF versions would incorrectly overwrite PARAM versions in serialization.